 This report addresses the role of Voluntary Carbon Markets (VCMs) in supporting global emissions reductions and accelerating CO2 removal from the atmosphere.
 VCMs enable private sector entities to purchase carbon credits, each representing a quantified reduction or sequestration of greenhouse gases.
-When grounded in robust scientific principles and implemented transparently, VCMs can contribute significantly to climate change mitigation and provide co-benefits to local communities.
-However, existing weaknesses and overclaims highlight the need for enhanced rigor and transparency in VCM schemes.
+When grounded in robust scientific principles and implemented transparently, VCMs can contribute significantly to climate change mitigation and provide benefits to local communities.
+However, existing weaknesses and overclaims highlight the need for enhanced rigour and transparency in VCM schemes.

 1. Necessity for Improved VCM Standards and Transparency